adaOctopus/haskell-deepdive--/README.md

 instance Functor (Three a) where fmap f (Three a1 b1 c1) = Three a1 (f b1) (f c1)

-*Notice that whatever is after Functor in the instance aka the `f` functorial structure, it does not get altered* <br />
+*Notice that whatever is after Functor in the instance aka the `f` functorial structure, it does not get altered* <br/>
 Because functor is about changing the values of a structure, not the structure itself.